OpenWIS/openwis-documentation/_backlog/OpenWIS-Backlog-000051.md

 ---
 layout: backlog
-title: AAC2 Assign SAML Identity to existing user
+title: DM1 Default metadata insertion
 kanCategory: analyse
 kanSubCategory: pending
 kanAssigned: UKMO
-kanBacklog: 56
+kanBacklog: 51
 kanIssue:
 kanPullReq:
-kanFeature: Integrated catologue
+kanFeature: Integrated catalogue
 kanRelease: 4.2
-kanMetric: 3.2
+kanMetric: 6.1
-kanSize: 5
+kanSize: 3
-kanPriority: 3
+kanPriority: 6
 kanRepo:
 kanProject:
 ---
-Enhancement AAC2: Assign SAML Identity to existing user
+Enhancement DM1: Default metadata insertion.
+LM - I'm not sure what this refers to

 This task was part of the OpenWISv4/GeoNetworksv3 [work package][WP] assigned to GeoCat in 2015.
 The [documentation][doc] produced as part of that work describes the new functionality delivered.